mozilla/audioipc/README.md

   EventLoopThread per ClientStream.
 - The server side remoting layer (located in the `server` crate) contains CubebServer, which adapts both context and stream RPCs to native cubeb API calls.
-This is driven by a single pair of "Server RPC" and "Server Callback" EventLoopThreads servicing all CubebServer instances.
+This is driven by a single trio of "Server RPC", "Server Callback", and "Server DeviceCollection RPC) EventLoopThreads servicing all CubebServer instances.
 - Core RPC and IPC functionality and support code is located in the `audioipc` crate.
   - The RPC interface provides a Client trait specifying message types the client implementation will use, and a Server trait specifying message